 Where I live in St. George, we have reservoirs.
 We’re in the middle of the desert and we’re going through a drought this year, where the water levels are sometimes a lot lower than they normally are.
-We have these series of reservoirs, and I’ve been thinking how much our relationships are like reservoirs.
+We have these series of reservoirs around us, and I’ve been thinking how much our relationships are like reservoirs.
 And that’s what I want to talk to you about today.

 Now, if you think about your emotional energy as a reservoir, I like this metaphor because it makes sense in many ways.
 First of all, every day we just have a limited supply of emotional energy and there are things that we do everyday that are a big drain to us.
 And there are things that we do everyday that actually fill our reservoir.